mrocklin/thesis/array-times.md

 ### Challenges

 To create high performance task parallel programs at compile time we need to know the compute times of each task on each machine.
-In general this is challenging.
+This is challenging in general.

 Compute times can depend strongly on the inputs (known only at runtime), other processes running on the hardware, behavior of the operating system, and potentially even the hardware itself.
 Interactions with complex memory hierarchies introduce difficult-to-model durations.
 Even if estimates of tasks are available the uncertainty may be sufficient to ruin the accuracy of the overall schedule.